 By default, nitrogen fixation in blue-green algae is assumed to occur when nitrogen concentrations are less than half of the KN value (the half-saturation constant for nitrogen).
 AQUATOX also provides an option to trigger nitrogen fixation as a function of an editable inorganic N to inorganic P ratio which may be selected and specified on this screen.

-Chemical Options Parameters
+Chemical Options

 This panel is accessed using the collapsible "show" or "hide" button.

 If you wish to compute steady-state BAFs, you might want to keep the freely dissolved toxicant constant; this was done in an application concerning PCBs in Lake Ontario (see Validation Studies document).
-Otherwise toxicant mass is balanced on the basis of loading, partitioning, washout, and other toxicant loss terms.
+Otherwise, toxicant mass is balanced on the basis of loading, partitioning, washout, and other toxicant loss terms.

 The chemical concentration in bottom-sediment organic matter can become a driving variable when “Tox. in Sed.
 Detr. is driving var.” is checked.
 This allows the user to specify a time-series of sediment chemical concentrations to drive the model and examine the extent of bioaccumulation and effects on the ecosystem.